Why did God name some things and not others?

 They will be yours for food.’ “

-Does that mean that God was giving the thumbs up to killing off all the animals and lock them up in small cages, etc…?
+Does that mean that God was giving the thumbs up to killing off all the animals and locking them up in small cages, etc…?

 No!
-The Lord wants mankind to care for all the animals, fish and environment.
+The Lord wants mankind to care for all the animals, fish and the environment.

 The verse below hints at this:

 The righteous care for the needs of their animals, but the kindest acts of the wicked are cruel.”Proverbs 12:10 NIV